johnpeart/johnpeart.github.io/src/posts/blogpost/2021-05-01-eurovision-first-listens.md

   commentary: |
     To an extent, it doesn't matter if this is good or not; the Polish diaspora is a very strong voting contingent.

     Luckily, it *is* good.
-It's one of many 80s-style synth-pop  entries this year.
-It lacks a bit of light and shade, but it's a tub-thumper and fun to listen to.
+It’s one of many 80s-style synth-pop  entries this year.
+It lacks a bit of light and shade, but it’s a tub-thumper and fun to listen to.

 - country: "Portugal"
   emoji: "🇵🇹"